• Skip to main content

 #5 Sing While You Play To Avoid Choking

-The term “choking” in sports, is loosely defined as messing up when you shouldn’t.
+The term “choking” in sports is loosely defined as messing up when you shouldn’t.
 Choking occurs when people who know better start thinking too hard about what they need to do.
-The added pressure forces your brain into a state called “paralysis by analysis” where the “working memory” part of your brain literally stops working and the more talented you are the more working memory you have meaning the harder the failure.
+The added pressure forces your brain into a state called “paralysis by analysis,” where the “working memory” part of your brain literally stops working, and the more talented you are, the more working memory you have, meaning the harder the failure.
 So here’s a trick: SING.
 That’s right, a player who chokes knows exactly what to do and how to do it, but nerves and over-thinking can get in the way.
-Teach your child to sing or hum a favorite song at these stressful times – It doesn’t have to be out loud, it can be in their heads.
-Research indicates that doing anything that your brain also controls (singing or humming) preoccupies your mind from the task at hand and will keep those pathways from becoming over active.
-This in turn keeps your working memory from shutting down and prevents you from choking.
+Teach your child to sing or hum a favorite song during these stressful times – It doesn’t have to be out loud; it can be in their heads.
+Research indicates that doing anything that your brain also controls (singing or humming) preoccupies your mind with the task at hand and will keep those pathways from becoming overactive.
+This, in turn, keeps your working memory from shutting down and prevents you from choking.
 It’s essentially just distracting your conscious mind long enough that your muscle memory can finish the job.

 #6 Cheer loudly when your team does something good

-The more convincingly someone celebrates their success with their teammates, the greater the chances that team will win,” according to according to Dr. Gert-Jan Pepping, Sport Scientist and lecturer in Human Movement Sciences at the University of Groningen.
+The more convincingly someone celebrates their success with their teammates, the greater the chances that team will win,” according to Dr. Gert-Jan Pepping, sports scientist and lecturer in Human Movement Sciences at the University of Groningen.

 Pepping studied the way soccer players react during shootouts and then the outcome.
 He surmised that emotions are often understood and explained in the context of what has just happened.
 However, emotions can also influence the future.

-So from now on, encourage your child to celebrate the victories on the field, without being too obnoxious of course!
+So, from now on, encourage your child to celebrate those victories on the field!

 Primary Sidebar